 Dr. Nembhard is a nationally and internationally recognized expert in industrial engineering and operations research with interests that connect to several other disciplines including mechanical engineering, material science engineering, engineering design, medicine and nursing, information sciences and technology, and health policy.
 She is a co-author of a groundbreaking textbook, “Healthcare Systems Engineeering,” the author or co-author of 46 peer-reviewed journal publications, and the PI or co-PI on more than $2.5 million in research funding.
-She is also the founding director for the Center for Integrated Healthcare Delivery Systems.

 Dr. Bolin’s primary research area includes rural and minority Disparities.
 She is the Director of the Texas A&M Southwest Rural Health Research Center (SRHRC) recently was awarded a 4-year, $2.8 million dollar grant as one of seven cooperative research center agreements funded nationally by the U.S. Health Resources and Services Administration (HRSA) to research critical health issues facing rural populations in our country.

 Dr. Nancy Borkowski is a Professor in the Department of Health Services Administration at the University of Alabama at Birmingham.
-She has over 20 years experience in the healthcare industry and is a two-time past recipient of the American College of Healthcare Executive’s (ACHE) Southern Florida Senior Career Healthcare Executive Award, which recognizes individuals who have made significant contributions to the advancement of health management excellence.
+She has over 20 years of experience in the healthcare industry and is a two-time past recipient of the American College of Healthcare Executive’s (ACHE) Southern Florida Senior Career Healthcare Executive Award, which recognizes individuals who have made significant contributions to the advancement of health management excellence.

 Dr. Cote’s research Interests include Healthcare Operations, Patient Flow, Capacity Planning and Management, Demand Forecasting and Nurse Staffing and Scheduling